-Major Terrance R. Colclough, Commander of Operations, joined Sumter County Sheriff’s Office in 1996 as a patrol deputy.
-Since coming to the sheriff’s office, Maj.
-Colclough worked his way up through the ranks from deputy sheriff to captain of Patrol and Special Operations.
+Lt.
+Colonel Terrance R. Colclough, Commander of Operations, joined Sumter County Sheriff’s Office in 1996 as a patrol deputy.
+Since coming to the sheriff’s office, Lt.
+Colonel Colclough worked his way up through the ranks from deputy sheriff to captain of Patrol and Special Operations.
 Along the way, he took on additional responsibilities such as serving as a Community Oriented Policing Officer and a School Resource Officer.
-As operations major, he oversees Patrol Division, Civil Process and Family Court Divisions, Fleet Management and the Sheriff Emergency Response Tactical Team (SERT Team).
-He obtained a Bachelor of Science degree in Criminology from Benedict College and a master’s degree in Public Administration from Troy University.
-In 2011, Maj.
-Colclough graduated from the FBI National Academy — becoming one of six in the history of Sumter County Sheriff’s Office to do so.
-Maj.
-Colclough is a faithful member of Trinity Missionary Baptist Church.
+As Lt.
+Colonel, he oversees Patrol Division, Civil Process and Family Court Divisions, Fleet Management, and Emergency Response Units.
+He obtained a Bachelor of Science degree in Criminology from Benedict College , master’s degree in Public Administration from Troy University, and a master’s degree in Criminal Justice from Walden University.
+In 2011, Lt.
+Colonel Colclough graduated from the FBI National Academy — becoming one of six in the history of Sumter County Sheriff’s Office to do so.
+Lt.
+Colonel Colclough is a faithful member of Trinity Missionary Baptist Church.
 He is also a member of multiple civic organizations and is a member of Omega Phi Psi Fraternity Inc.

 Major Randall Stewart is a 10-year veteran of Sumter County Sheriff's Office volunteer Reserve Program, former criminal and arson investigator and former special agent with South Carolina Law Enforcement Division.
 He holds a Bachelor's Degree in Criminal Justice with a separate certification in Homeland Security from Saint Leo University.
 During his overall career, he has been involved in every type of criminal investigation at the local and state level.
 Maj.
 Stewart served as a Class III Reserve Deputy assisting patrol with traffic enforcement, property checks, road safety checks and functions with the alcohol enforcement team for 10 years prior to joining the agency full-time.